USS Charrette: 1944

 After escorting an oiler fleet to Majuro, Charrette sailed for an overhaul at Pearl Harbor until 15 March 1944, when she put out to rejoin the carriers for attacks on Japanese ships retreating from Truk to the Palaus, preliminary to the New Guinea operation.
-Charrette assisted in fending off a Japanese air attack on 28 March and continued her protective screening through 30 March and 1 April strikes.
-The carriers returned to Majuro on 6 April and sailed 7 days later to strike at airfields and defences on New Guinea and to provide direct support to the landings at Humboldt Bay 22 April.
-After replenishing at Manus, Charrette sailed on with the carriers to screen strikes against Truk on 29 April and to guard the force's battleships as they pounded a bombardment at Ponape 1 May.
+Charrette assisted in fending off a Japanese air attack on 28 March, and continued her protective screening through 30 March and 1 April strikes.
+The carriers returned to Majuro on 6 April and sailed a week later to strike at airfields and defenses on New Guinea and to provide direct support to the landings at Humboldt Bay on 22 April.
+After replenishing at Manus, Charrette sailed on with the carriers to screen strikes against Truk on 29 April and to guard the force's battleships as they pounded a bombardment at Ponape on 1 May.